org-formation/org-formation-cli/examples/readme.md

 [templates/wildcard-certs.yml](templates/wildcard-certs.yml)

-## account creation
+## custom account creation worflow

-Serverless project that demonstrate how to further automate account creation using CloudWatch/ EventBridge event rules and StepFunctions
+Serverless project that demonstrate how to customize and extern the account creation process using CloudWatch/ EventBridge event rules and StepFunctions

 ![account-creation](img/account-creation.png)